Continuing Medical Education (CME)/Continuing Nursing Education (CNE)

 CME/CNE activities are almost always geared towards practicing medical professional and are designed to provide information that is both relevant and essential to medical practice.
 To achieve these aims, successful CME/CNE programmes are based on effective educational principles that promote the acquisition of knowledge while promoting efficiency, professional integrity and high ethical standards.

 Example of CME/CNE activities: workshop, congress, course, e-learning, seminar, etc. Register your activities here

-Collecting CME Credits
+Collecting CME/CNE Credits

-Organiser of accredited CME activity is obliged to issue a certificate of attendance with information on accreditation – name of an accreditation body, total number of granted credits.
+The organiser of accredited CME/CNE activity is obliged to issue a certificate of attendance with information on accreditation, i.e. the name of an accreditation body and total number of granted credits.

 If the meeting is accredited it should be clearly stated on the certificate by which institution with the total of granted credit.

 The certificate of attendance is the only valid documental proof for granting the CME/CNE credits.

 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.